SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 At this point, the SmartApp will automatically create all of the new devices, one for each thermostat and sensor.
 These will show up in your regular `Things` list within the app.

-> **NOTE**: It may take a few minutes for the new devices to show up in the list.
-You should try refreshing the list (pull down on the list).
+> **NOTE 1**: It may take a few minutes for the new devices to show up in the list.
+You should try refreshing the list if they are not there (pull down on the list).
 In extreme cases, you may have to restart the SmartThings app on your phone to update the list.
 You should only have to do this once.

 <br/>

 > **NOTE 2**: If you uninstall the SmartApp it will automatically remove all of the thermostats and sensors that it previously installed.
-This is necessary as those devices are "children" of the SmartApp.
+This is necessary (and expected) as those devices are "children" of the SmartApp.

 <br/>

-> There is currently a lot of debug information generate from the app.
+> There is currently a lot of debug information that can be generated from the app (which is configurable).
 If you need to do any kind of troubleshooting, you can see the current information flowing through in the `Live Logging` tab of the SmartThings IDE.
 You will also need this information if you open an `Issue` since it will be needed to track down what is going on. ** Please ensure that you do not include any personal information from the logs in an `Issue` report. **

 -------------------------
 ## Updating